Updated on Thursday, 12ᵗʰ December, 2024

 A smile.
 A thoughtful compliment.
 Remembering a resident’s favourite food or how they take their tea.
 A simple question, “how are you today?”
 There are many ways to show care and encourage someone to have a wonderful day.

 Little things make a world of difference to an elderly resident.
-There are many other little things that Aged Care facilities have implemented to improve the dining experience and promote greater food intake and enjoyment.
+There are many other little things that aged care facilities have implemented to improve the dining experience and promote greater food intake and enjoyment.

 Collect resident’s favourite recipes to create a recipe book